Abaranasia/collector/readme.md

 ```

 ### Nice to have / future improvements
-    - series: attached to items inside a collection
+    - series: attached to items inside a collection (subtitle)
-    - images: for items
+    - images for items
+    - images for collections
     - Authentication: supertokens?
     - charts: dognut for collected/uncollected, metrics based on totals, collections compared, rankings